 O’Grady warns that a severely damaged foot cannot be expected to perform without a shoe as the hoof structures will not adapt properly, and you may encounter severe lameness problems.

 But a good foot, when given proper time, attention, and commitment, is capable of adapting, changing shape, and improving and strengthening the structures.
 Often, shoes get in the way of what the hoof is designed to do for a horse.
-A horse can do anything without shoes, including jump at the Olympic Games, if the process is done correctly.
+If the process is done correctly, a horse can do anything without shoes, including jump at the Olympic Games.